Jerome LeDoux: Katrina and aftermath

 On August 29, 2005, as Hurricane Katrina struck New Orleans, LeDoux opted to remain at St. Augustine Church rather than evacuate the city.
 Stranded at the church for eight days and being a vegan, he survived on a diet of pasta and marinara sauce, while taking in people who had lost their homes in the hurricane.

-Within six months, the archbishop of New Orleans Alfred Hughes had decided to close the church.
+Within six months, the archbishop of New Orleans, Alfred Hughes, had decided to close the church.
 The congregation under LeDoux's leadership vehemently and publicly challenged this decision, for which the archbishop dismissed LeDoux as pastor.
+The church, however, remained open.

-He then was pastor of Our Mother of Mercy Church in Fort Worth, Texas from 2006 to 2015.
+LeDoux then was pastor of Our Mother of Mercy Church in Fort Worth, Texas from 2006 to 2015.

 In 2011, LeDoux authored a book, War of the Pews: A Personal Account of St. Augustine Church in New Orleans, documenting the difficulties faced by St. Augustine Church in post-Hurricane Katrina New Orleans, with the general trend in declining church attendance.
 The book's title relates to the early years of St. Augustine Church when pew fees were a common practice.
 Beginning in 1969, LeDoux wrote a weekly column "Reflections on Life" which was syndicated in the Louisiana Weekly, the Seacoast Echo, the Long Beach Times, the Opelousas Daily World and the New St. Pete Bulletin, in addition to publication in various Catholic weeklies over the years he wrote this column.

 In a 2018 magazine interview, LeDoux pointed to the unifying influence that music can have especially in New Orleans with its ethnic diversity.
 He contrasted the impact of music with racial identity which he said can be inaccurate in contemporary society, in which racial terms can separate people rather than unify them.